A Glossary of Poetic Vocabulary Terms for Children

 A word or phrase created by rearranging the letters of another word or phrase.
 For example, “notes” is an anagram of “stone.”
 See the poem Anna Graham for many more examples of anagrams.

 Repeating the vowel sounds in the stressed, or accented, syllables in nearby words.
-For example, in the phrase “flying kites” the repeated long “i” sound are assonant.
+For example, in the phrase “flying kites” the repeated long “i” sounds are assonant.
 See Alliteration and Assonance Lesson Plan.

 A poem in which the meaning is conveyed by the placement and design of the words on the page instead of, or in addition to, the usual arrangement of words.
-Also sometimes called Visual Poetry.
+Also sometimes called a “shape poem” or “visual poem.”
+See How to Write a Concrete or “Shape” Poem.

 The repetition of consonant sounds within nearby words, especially the consonant sounds at the ends of words, as in “a stroke of luck” or “a bite to eat.”